MKuranowski/go-extra-lib/README.md

     - `mcsv`: CSV, but map\[string\]string instead of \[\]string
 - `io2`: Occasionally useful io.Readers
 - `iter`: Generic iterators and operations on such iterators
+- `resource`: Working with "files" which may change as the program is running.
 - `slices2`: Extension to [golang.org/x/exp/slices](https://pkg.go.dev/golang.org/x/exp/slices), with more slice tricks.
 - `testing2`: Various assertions for writing tests, automatically-generated
     - `assert`: assertions which immediately fail a test